MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.isPendingNameExist -** Document rename is in progress

-  - **Data.IsStubFile -** The document hasn’t been saved to the cloud service yet
+  - **Data.IsStubFile -** The document hasn't been saved to the cloud service yet

-  - **Data.IsSyncBackedStateDifferentThanOnLastOpen -** the document state has changed, changes may have arrived while the document wasn’t open
+  - **Data.IsSyncBackedStateDifferentThanOnLastOpen -** the document state has changed, changes may have arrived while the document wasn't open

   - **Data.isTaskCanceledAfterOpenComplete -** Obsolete

   - **Data.IsWorkingBranchAvailableOnOpen -** Change tracking diagnostic making sure we have the latest version of a shared file

-  - **Data.LicenseStatus** - Diagnostic product license status, used to validate that appropriate product features are enabled for the user’s license type
+  - **Data.LicenseStatus** - Diagnostic product license status, used to validate that appropriate product features are enabled for the user's license type

   - **Data.LicenseType -** Indicates state of license (free/paid/trial etc.)